6 Fun Ways to Use Twitter for Interactive Japanese Learning

 Share and recommend Japanese-language Twitter and Instagram accounts with your classmates or like-minded friends, or chat about them with your language partner.
 Again, this makes the language stick because you’re using it to talk about what really matters to you!

 Of course, following a few people on Twitter and Instagram won’t teach you perfect Japanese, but like watching dorama and anime or listening to JPop, it’s a fun aid to formal study.
 It brings Japanese into your everyday life, which will keep you engaged and immersed.
+It can make a great accompaniment to other immersive learning tools, like the video-based FluentU program.

 Search the hashtag for a dorama, idol, anime or manga that you love to find your fellow fans in Japan, or follow some cool Tokyo fashionistas on Instagram and read the captions and comments.